matter-labs/eip1962/documentation/ABI.md

 ## Encoding of loop parameters

 Loop parameters are used in pairing operations and all have "sane" limits.
 Such limits also impose intrinsic restrictions on how they can be encoded.
 Let's take an example of the `x` parameter for `BLS12` curve to demonstrate all the checks.
-There `x` parameter has a limit `MAX_BLS12_X_BIT_LENGTH` for it's bit length and `MAX_BLS12_X_HAMMING` for it's hamming weight (hamming weight check is not a part of the decoding routine, but it's listed for completeness).
+There `x` parameter has a limit `MAX_BLS12_X_BIT_LENGTH` for it's bit length and `MAX_BLS12_X_HAMMING` for it's hamming weight (hamming weight check is not a part of the *decoding routine*, but it's a part of *validation*).

 - `x_length` is encoded as a single byte
 - `x_length > 0`